 I headed on to mile 12 by Tenney Park where I was going to station myself until mile 20 looped back to the same area.
 I almost missed Chad here, as I had just put the bike against a tree and looked for a pace group and there he was running past.
 I yelled so he knew I was there, but didn't get any pictures.
 I did have to walk my bike some on the sidewalk to get to the park since the streets were closed and there were people on the sidewalk, so that must have slowed me down enough to be late.
 I also had to avoid hoses stretched across the sidewalks providing water mists for the runners as well as the Free Beer and Bloody Mary stand providing nourishment(?) for passing runners.

 I walked around the corner and found a spot in the shade to wait until Chad's return.
 Luckily there were no bugs that I noticed in the park, so I had an enjoyable wait.
 The runners crossed this bridge out and back on the loop.
-This was a tough part of the course for Chad and many of the runners.
-They didn't look so happy coming off this loop.
-It was by now pretty hot out and I think that loop was in the sun.
-After seeing Chad here and swapping his water belt for the handheld bottle, I took off to the parking ramp to put my bike away.

 I met up with the in-laws and the boys up on the square for the finish.
 The 4:10 pace group was just crossing the finish line when I got there, but Chad had fallen off this pace and I didn't figure I missed him.
 I couldn't fathom that he had sped back up in the heat.
 I then learned that the race had been red flagged and the announcer said the clock was stopped, all further results were unofficial and the runners were being encouraged to stop racing and return to the finish.
 I didn't know what Chad's plans were or how far back he was so we just waited.
 He had told me the day before that there was no way he was not finishing no matter if they closed the course.
 By the way, closing the course is not a common occurrence.
 They did it once before in 2006, but it is not usually this hot in Madison at the end of May.
 I heard from Chad at mile 25 and he was walking.
 He finished strong and was smiling at the end.